Thursday, 29 May 2025

 The original was created as "Leningrad Nights" by composer Solovyov-Sedoi and poet Matusovsky in 1955, but changed at the request of the Ministry of Culture for use in a documentary about a national athletic competition.
 The tune was subsequently popularized in the West, in the middle of the Cold War era, by Van Cliburn in 1958, and recorded with commercial success by Kenny Ball and the Jazzmen, and the Chad Mitchell Trio in the early 60s.

 SONGLINKS: This post deals with Graeco-Roman history during the Byzantine period.
-Another song dealing with Greek history, culture and travels is found in an earlier blogpost as "Singable Limerick Medley #15: Travels in Greece"This entire effort was inspired by "Istanbul (Not Constantinople)", a swing-era hit with a very catchy tune whose lyrics are a bit truncated re history.
+Another song dealing with Greek history, culture and travels is found in an earlier blogpost as "Singable Limerick Medley #15: Travels in Greece"This entire effort was inspired by "Istanbul (Not Constantinople)", a swing-era hit with a very catchy tune whose lyrics with respect to historical details.

 CONSTANTINOPOLIS